Encouraging co-operation: how to get children to do what they’re asked!

 If you have to interrupt a child’s play to get them to do something less interesting (like buying milk or cleaning their teeth or picking up their big brother from school) then it is perfectly normal that they might protest, be grumpy or say No. That’s normal child behaviour.
 Positive parenting strategies can help you to respond to that behaviour so it doesn’t escalate or occurs less often but you will never eliminate uncooperative behaviour completely.
 And nor should you want to!

 Want more detail?
-We have a 55 minute video tutorial on Encouraging Co-operation that you can watch now for just £15
+We have a 55 minute video tutorial on Encouraging Co-operation – watch now for just £15